State of the Future Index

 - Forest area (% of land area)

-- Literacy rate, adult total (% of people aged 15 and above)
+- Literacy rate, adult total (% of people ages 15 and above)

 - School enrollment, secondary (% gross)

 - Refugee population by country or territory of asylum (million people)

 - Freedom Rights (number of countries rated free)